dreaswar/AuShadha/README.rst

     You will be greeted with a login page.
 Use username = admin, password = admin for a trial run.

+    By default some accounts for developers are created viz.. `dreaswar`, `richard`, `derek`.

+    Users `dreaswar` and `derek` are enrolled as `doctors`

+    There is also a `secretary` account with same username and password of `password`

+    You may tweak, update or delete these in Django's admin site and assign them to groups with permission

 11. Please read the issues, license before using.

     Currently AuShadha is under active development and is not fit in anyway for real world use.

 Project Structure